Phone: (705) 726-4242

-The City’s service level and budget allocation for winter control on sidewalks is to maintain them to a snow-packed condition, and sidewalk plows/blowers are not capable of clearing snow and ice from sidewalks to the extent that bare concrete is exposed in all conditions.
+The City’s service level and budget allocation for winter maintenance on sidewalks is to maintain them to a snow-packed condition, and sidewalk plows/blowers are not capable of clearing snow and ice from sidewalks to the extent that bare concrete is exposed in all conditions.

 Snow and ice often bonds to the concrete during extreme temperatures, and ice can also form on snow packed sidewalks during thaw/freeze cycles.
 Other factors, such as overgrown sod on the edge of the sidewalk or a buildup of residual ice and snow under wheel tracks, can cause the edge of the plow or blower to ride above the surface of the sidewalk.
 All affected areas are treated with sand for traction.

 This is done when fluctuating temperatures are causing melting snow/ice that freezes as the temperature drops, resulting in slippery conditions on the sidewalks.
 City sidewalk plows sand these areas in the interest of public safety to prevent slip and falls.
 The sanding process involves travelling the entire route to identify areas that require sanding; although the plow may not have been applying sand when you saw it, there may have been conditions elsewhere along the route that required sanding.